Based on 9468 reviews on

 We help you find travel insurance that fits your plans, not someone else's.
 From missed flights to lost bags, get the right cover at the right price.

-• Get a fast, free quote in minutes from a wide range of trusted travel insurance brands.
+• Get a fast, free quote in minutes from a range of trusted travel insurance brands.

 • Find the right cover and save.
 With exclusive discounts from insurers for Compare Club customers.

-• Match your policy for your trip with varying excess and additional add-ons such as snow spots and cruise.
+• Match your policy for your trip by varying the excess payable and additional cover, such as snow sports and cruise, directly on the insurer's website.

 Our travel insurance partners